Equatorial Guinea: Armed forces

 The Armed Forces of Equatorial Guinea consists of approximately 2,500 service members.
 The army has almost 1,400 soldiers, the police 400 paramilitary men, the navy 200 service members, and the air force about 120 members.
 There is also a gendarmerie, but the number of members is unknown.

-The Gendarmerie is a new branch of the service in which training and education is being supported by the French Military Cooperation in Equatorial Guinea.
+According to the 2024 Global Peace Index, Equatorial Guinea is the 94th most peaceful country in the world.

 Geography

 Equatorial Guinea is on the west coast of Central Africa.
 The country consists of a mainland territory, Río Muni, which is bordered by Cameroon to the north and Gabon to the east and south, and five small islands, Bioko, Corisco, Annobón, Elobey Chico (Small Elobey), and Elobey Grande (Great Elobey).
 Bioko, the site of the capital, Malabo, lies about 40 km off the coast of Cameroon.
 Annobón Island is about 350 km west-south-west of Cape Lopez in Gabon.
 Corisco and the two Elobey islands are in Corisco Bay, on the border of Río Muni and Gabon.

 Equatorial Guinea lies between latitudes 4°N and 2°S, and longitudes 5° and 12°E. Despite its name, no part of the country's territory lies on the equator—it is in the northern hemisphere, except for the insular Annobón Province, which is about 155 km south of the equator.